JannieI/canvas-workstation-V3/src/app/roadmap.md

         - Easy way to compare data: graph shows revenue per month for this year.
 What was figure for March last year, or compare all to last year ...
 NB

         Fix:
-            - remove format from x
-            - remove format from y
             - load all correctly when open new spec
             - save new spec correctly
             - SHOW new spec in Dashboard